dimaodin/YourSimpleCard/README.md

 # Your Simple Card!

-## Our Goal
+## My Goal

-To see how to create a Flutter app entirely from scratch, how to go further and learn more about how to design user interfaces for Flutter apps.
+My goal is for you to see how to create a Flutter app entirely from scratch, how to go further and learn more about how to design user interfaces for Flutter apps.

 ## What you will create